davidramiro/Marlin-Ai3M/README.md

 - Easily start an auto PID tune or mesh bed leveling via the special menu (insert SD card, select special menu and press the round arrow)
 - Filament change feature enabled: Switch colors/material mid print (instructions below) and control it via display.
 - The filament runout, pause and stop functionality have been overhauled and improved: The hotend now parks and retracts (on pause or stop) and purges automatically (on resume).
+- Added `M888` cooldown routine for the Anycubic Ultrabase (EXPERIMENTAL): This is meant to be placed at the end Gcode of your slicer.
+It hovers over the print bed and does circular movements while running the fan.
+Works best with custom fan ducts.
+  - Optional parameters:
+  - `T<temperature>`:   Target bed temperature (min 15°C), 30°C if not specified (do not set this under room temperature)
+  - `S<fan speed>`:   Fan speed between 0 and 255, full speed if not specified
+  - e.g. `M888 S191 T25`: run the fan at 75% until the bed has cooled down to 25°C

 ## Known issues: